MicrosoftDocs/azure-docs/articles/active-directory-b2c/active-directory-b2c-tutorials-desktop-app-webapi.md

 Run the desktop app:

 1. Press **F5** to run the desktop app.
-2. Sign in using the email address and password used in the [Authenticate users with Azure Active Directory B2C in a desktop app tutorial](active-directory-b2c-tutorials-desktop-app.md).
+2. Sign in using the email address and password used in [Authenticate users with Azure Active Directory B2C in a desktop app tutorial](active-directory-b2c-tutorials-desktop-app.md).
 3. Click the **Call API** button.

 The desktop app makes a request to the web API to and gets a response with the logged-in user's display name.
 You're protected desktop app is calling the protected web API in your Azure AD B2C tenant.